If you’re only going to take one supplement to support your workouts, there’s a strong argument to be made for creatine monohydrate.

 A Detailed Look at The Best Creatine Monohydrate Supplements

 If you look online for a creatine monohydrate supplement, it’s easy to be quickly overwhelmed by the number of choices available.
 However, here’s a summary of the pros and cons of some of the more common brands to make your buying decision easier.
+You can buy both creatine powder and tablets.

 If you’re looking to stock up on creatine for most of the year or if you’re a big person who needs to take a particularly large dose, you may like this supplement.

-Bulk Powders fit a kilogram of creatine monohydrate into their container at one of the cheapest per serving price of any supplement on this list.
+Bulk fit a kilogram of creatine monohydrate into their container at one of the cheapest per serving price of any supplement on this list.

 If you take 5 g per day, this product could last you most of the year before you have to buy another container.
 In our opinion, the large size and low price make it the best value of any supplement on this list.